Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Virtual SD card

 In SBC mode and RRF v3.4 or newer these commands may be used to mount/unmount block devices or remote endpoints using the mount command.
 These commands should go in **dsf-config.g** NOT config.g.
+(Requires DuetPi Management Plugin.)

 [M21](/User_manual/Reference/Gcodes/M21){target=_blank} Mount device (Initialize SD card) [M22](/User_manual/Reference/Gcodes/M22){target=_blank} Unmount device (Release SD card)